olimorris/onedarkpro.nvim/README.md

 **Ok then, but I've noticed some differences between the theme and the original Visual Studio Code theme.
 Why is this?**

 I've tried to ensure that the theme resembles the original Visual Studio Code theme as much as possible.
-To that end we have carefully applied custom Treesitter queries to certain filetypes as well as mapped LSP semantic token colors.
+To that end we have carefully applied custom Tree-sitter queries to certain filetypes as well as mapped LSP semantic token colors.
 If you notice any differences, please raise a [discussion](https://github.com/olimorris/onedarkpro.nvim/discussions/new?category=color-match) with supporting screenshots.

 ## :clap: Credits